ZapDos7/syspro2/readme.txt

 - date_format, quicksort files
 - Pair.h/.cpp (class that combines info about: country, p_id, in and out fds)
 - Triplette.h/.cpp (class that connects a process with its in and out fds)
+- Summ.h/.cpp (class that keeps notes on the number of cases per disease per date, used in summaries)
-- Array.h which is a generic class of arrays used in PairArray, PidArray, TripleArray and StringArray (self explanatory).
+- Array.h which is a generic class of arrays used in PairArray, PidArray, TripleArray, SummArray and StringArray (self explanatory).

 Use:
 - While in the project folder, run "$make" to create the .o files and the executable